jessestimpson/stimpson-io/priv/posts/2025/05-19-break-the-rules-test-your-implementation-details.md

 match_spec = [{:_, [], [{:message, {{:cp, {:caller}}}}]}]
 ```

-### Harness Ergonmics
+### 3. Harness Ergonmics

 There are several improvements to the test harness that can be made in a real project.
 For instance:

-1. Genericizing `calls_put?/1`, and `tracer/1` to support several different types of assertions
+* Genericizing `calls_put?/1`, and `tracer/1` to support several different types of assertions
-2. Using GenServer instead of spawn_link for OTP goodness
+* Using GenServer instead of spawn_link for OTP goodness
-3. Packaging it all together into a module with an API contract of its own
+* Packaging it all together into a module with an API contract of its own

 ### A real world example, in detail

 If you're interested in concrete example code, we use this technique in [EctoFoundationDB's integration tests](https://github.com/foundationdb-beam/ecto_foundationdb/blob/main/test/ecto/integration/fdb_api_counting_test.exs).
-EctoFoundationDB is a data management layer written on top of FoundationDB, a key-value store with strictly serializable arbirtary transactions.
-With this functionality our Ecto Layer can do some things typical in an RDBMS, like data indexes.
-However, we must provide test coverage to ensure correctness.
+EctoFoundationDB is a data management layer written on top of FoundationDB, a key-value store with strictly serializable arbirtary transactions, which allows us to do some things in a key-value store that are typical in an RDBMS, like data indexes.

 In our integration tests, we ensure that (i) the data layer does not suffer from write amplification and that (ii) metadata caching works as expected.
 Function call tracing has been extremely helpful as we've gone through several refactors.